tstuefe/JEP387/jep.md

 Every OS manages its virtual memory ranges in some way (e.g. the Linux kernel uses a red-black tree).
 Uncommitting memory may fragment these ranges and increase their number.
 This may affect performance of certain memory operations.
 It also may cause the VM process to trigger system limits to the maximum number of memory mappings.

-In practice, since the defragmentation capabilities of the buddy allocator are quite good, the increase in memory mappings by this proposal have been observed to be modest.
+In practice, since the defragmentation capabilities of the buddy allocator are quite good, the increase in memory mappings by this proposal have been observed to be very modest.

 Mitigation: increasing the commit granule size would lead to coarser uncommitting, loosing some of its memory benefits but reducing the number of memory mappings.